emilypx/appfair.github.io/index.md

 ### App Repository

-Once your organization is set up, you create your app's project by forking the [https://github.com/appfair/App](https://github.com/appfair/App) repository.
+Once your organization is set up, you create your your `/APP-ORG/App` project by forking the [https://github.com/appfair/App](https://github.com/appfair/App) repository into your new organization name.
 This is a Swift project that contains the shell of a cross-platform `SwiftUI` app that you will use as your starting point.

 Your app will exist in a top-level repository named "App"; it must continue to be called "App", since that is how the catalog browser will be able to access your project metadata.

+For more information on the fork process, see the [GitHub "Working with forks" documentation](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/working-with-forks).

 ### Developing your `/APP-ORG/App` fork